yrnmalone0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **11-directories** - Writes a script that counts the number of directories and sub-directories in the current directory.

 **12-newest_files** - Creates a script that displays the 10 newest files in the current directory.

+**13-unique** - Takes a list of words as input and prints only words that appear exactly once.